 We’re open to sharing what we’ve learned and what our partners have achieved through our investments.

 The IKEA Foundation commissioned Dalberg India to evaluate the Disha programme.
 Disha was launched in 2015 with the objective of economically empowering 1 million women.

 The Refugee Studies Centre at the University of Oxford undertook a retrospective evaluation of the impact of the programme supported by the IKEA Foundation in Dollo Ado.

 The IKEA Foundation commissioned Ross Strategic to undertake a strategic evaluation of the We Mean Business (WMB) coalition to inform planning and decision making from 2021 to 2025.

-The IKEA Foundation commissioned Deloitte France to conduct a comprehensive review of the SBTi.
+With the support of Deloitte France the IKEA Foundation enabled a comprehensive review of the SBTi.
 This strategic review provides a holistic view of SBTi’s current situation and analyses the opportunities and gaps that can help further drive its impact.

 The IKEA Foundation has contracted Mathematica to conduct an independent evaluation of the Refugee Livelihoods Development Impact Bond in Jordan.
 This will measure the payment metrics and estimate the program’s impacts on participants’ economic and social wellbeing.
 The report describes the evaluation design.